How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 3. How Long Does It Take to Format a 2TB External Hard Drive?

-In theory, 2TB and 1TB hard drives aren't much different, except for the additional memory chips on the external hard drive.
-So, the quick format time will remain the same, but the full format time might increase to around 10-12 minutes.
+2TB and 1TB hard drives aren't much different, except for the additional memory chips on the external hard drive, which might increase the full format time to around 10-12 minutes.
+However, the quick format time will remain the same.

 4. How Long Does It Take to Format a 4TB External Hard Drive?